A-tG/VoicemeeterFancyOSD/README.md

 On-Screen display for Voicemeeter that work with fullscreen apps by using private Windows' API without hooking into Graphics API.

-In order to show OSD on top of fullscreen apps Windows 10 is required.
+In order to show OSD on top of fullscreen apps Windows 10 or newer is required.
-Support for other Windows versions can be added but without fullscreen apps support.
+Support for older Windows versions can be added but without fullscreen apps support.

 Based on modified code from [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts) (Thanks for advices and directions from it's Discord server!)